pharindoko/serverless-load-balancer/README.md

     Successfully executed lambda call via loadbalancer
 ```

 ## Additional things to know

 - This sample does not care if the lambda and the load balancer are both in a vpc.
-It could be mixed in anyway dependent of the scenario
+It could be mixed in anyway dependent of the use case

-- Currently the http request method cannot be set as listener rule via serverless.yml as condition for the event.
-This is currently not supported by the framework.

 - The load balancer url will be stored as Parameter in Parameter store.
-This helps to reference the loadbalancer url easily in other stacks.
+This helps to reference the loadbalancer url easily tool-independent in other stacks.